prabhusengal/add-labels-to-issue/README.md

 #### Default: `current`

 #### Description:
 The number of the issue or PR. <BR/>When no issue/PR number provided, the value is set to '**current**', the number of the issue/PR that triggers current workflow run will be used by default.
-If do not find a valid number or the provided number is invalid, you may get the "**Not Found**" error.
+If do not find a valid number or the provided number is invalid, the "**Not Found**" error returned.

 ### 3. `labels`